Tax Management India. Com

 X X X X Extracts X X X X

-..... toms (General), Mumbai-I had concluded that there is a prima facie case against the appellants for having contravened Regulations 10(d) and 10(e) of CBLR, 2018.
+..... l Commissioner of Customs (General), Mumbai-I had concluded that there is a prima facie case against the appellants for having contravened Regulations 10(d) and 10(e) of CBLR, 2018.
 Accordingly, he had immediately suspended the CB license of the appellants under Regulation 16(1) of ibid, vide Order No. 73/2022-23-CBS dated 27.01.2023; and such suspension was continued vide Order No. 79/2022- 23 dated 28.02.2023; further the department had initiated show cause notice No. 40/2022-23 dated 09.03.2023 for initiating inquiry proceedings under Regulation 14 ibid read with 17 and 18 ibid, against violations of CBLR as above.
 2.3.
 Subsequently, the Principal Commissioner of Customs (General), Mumbai-I had appointed the Inquiry Officer (IO) and the IO held personal hearings on 08.04.2023.
 Upon completion of the inquiry, a report was submitted on 23.08.2023 concluding that all charges framed against the appellants have been proved.
-Accordingly, the Principal Commissioner of Customs (General), Mumbai, being the licensing authority had passed the impugned order dated 19.10.2023 under Regulations 14, 17(7) and 18 ibid, for revoking CB License of the appellants, for forfeiture of entire amount of security deposit an .....
+Accordingly, the Principal Commissioner of Customs (General), Mumbai, being the licensing authority had passed the impugned order dated 19.10.2023 under Regulations 14, 17(7) and 18 ibid, for revoking CB License of the appellants, for forfeiture of entire amount .....

 X X X X Extracts X X X X